venomega/translator/README.md

 - Accepts text input from command-line arguments or standard input (stdin).
 - Sends translation requests to a remote API.
 - Outputs the translated text directly to the console.
+- Supports multiple languages for translation(All supported from LLMs).

 ## Usage